Bailey, Nelson lift Islanders past Hurricanes 6-2

 Mathew Barzal and Anthony Beauvillier each had two assists for New York.

-Islanders goalie Ilya Sorokin made 32 saves after making 41 stops in a 3-0 victory over the New York Rangers on Wednesday night.
+Islanders goalie Ilya Sorokin made 32 saves after stopping 41 shots in a 3-0 victory over the New York Rangers on Wednesday night.

 With three more penalty kills, the Islanders haven’t allowed a power-play goal in their first eight games, the first team in league history to accomplish that feat.